My Approach to Helping

 More Info About My Practice

 Whole Journey is a small community of counselors committed toward building real, meaningful relationships with you.
 We value a holistic approach to health and so our office also offers group workouts, therapeutic yoga, therapeutic writing groups, and coaching (health and fitness, parent, financial, and career).
+I work remotely for the majority of my practice but take the time to meet clients in person for at least the first session.
+I find this method makes therapy easier to obtain (not having to battle traffic is a definite plus) while still affording for the importance of that initial impression where a client and counselor get a "feel" for one another.

 On the Fence About Going to Therapy?